So, you want to write for Asparagus. Great! We want that too.

 • Intended sources (both research sources and potential interview subjects)

 • The news hook, if any

 • Estimated word length

-- If you’ve never written for Asparagus, whether you’re pitching a story or just looking to join the writing stable, please include three links to previously published work.
+- If you’ve never written for Asparagus, please include three links to previously published work.
 If you’ve never been published, that’s ok, but please do send along at least one writing sample.
 If your writing isn’t available online, you can send it as an attachment, but please don’t send zip files or Dropbox links, we won’t open them.

-- You can also submit full-length, previously unpublished articles, but please still include information in the body of the email like what is requested above for pitches, so we can get a sense of the piece before reading the whole thing.
+- You can also submit full-length, previously unpublished articles, but please still include information in the body of the email like what is requested above for new commissions, so we can get a sense of the piece without reading the whole thing.

 More Info About Pitching

 - We aim to respond to pitches within two weeks.
 We do our best to respond to everyone, so if you don’t hear back from us, odds are that either your pitch was filtered into a spam folder, or that it was so far off from what we request in these guidelines that it seemed like spam.
 Either way, feel free to re-send (and follow these guidelines if you didn’t the first time).